You’ve had your home on the market. Finally, after the preparation and showings, you have accepted an offer, Now What?

 Many movers will not move houseplants, especially across state lines.
 Cris Highland has written a helpful article on Things to Remember in the Moving Frenzy, it does talk about house plants.

 Decide if you will keep your plants or give them away.

-Keys and Garage Door Openers- Bring all housekeys and any garage door openers to closing.
+Bring all house keys and any garage door openers to closing.

 Please do not leave items at the house you do not want, or you do not know what to do with.
 This will most likely become an issue before closing.
 Buyers will often hold up the closing until some agreement is made about the removal of unwanted items from the property.
 It’s best to make arrangements with a local charity or commercial removal company before closing as opposed to trying to figure out what to do with these items while you are at the title company waiting to close.